 - Please read the updated university policies regarding participation in extracurricular activities (4.5.5 and 4.5.6).

-All application components are due by Friday, March 8, 2019 at noon.
+All application components are due by noon on March 5, 2020.